Insurance facts to know During COVID-19

 Some insurers have begun adding exclusionary riders to new life insurance policies which address COVID-19.
-Exclusionary riders define specific causes of death where your policy won’t apply and won’t pay out.
-If you’re buying a new policy and have concerns about coronavirus, ask about exclusions.
+Exclusionary riders define specific causes of death where your policy won’t apply and won’t payout.
+If you’re buying a new policy and have coronavirus concerns, ask about exclusions.

 Already Own a Life Insurance Policy?

-The good news is that if you already own a life insurance policy, it will cover you and pay out in the event of a COVID-related death.
-Insurers cannot make changes to an existing policy that is paid in full or up to date on the premium payments and the policy is in good standing..
+The good news is that if you already own a life insurance policy, it will cover you and payout in the event of a COVID-related death.
+Insurers cannot make changes to an existing policy that is paid in full or up to date on the premium payments and the policy is in good standing.
 If you’re making monthly payments, make sure that you stay current on premiums.
 Remember that there are life insurance policies that only pay for accidental death.
-They do not pay out for health related deaths, as would be the case in a death due to the coronavirus.
+They do not pay out for health-related deaths, as would be the case in death due to the coronavirus.

 Some insurers have stopped canceling policies if policyholders can’t pay their premiums, others are offering financial help and payment plans to struggling households.
 Before letting coverage lapse, talking to your agent or insurer about options to keep your family protected.